flyryan/V1-SWP-CombinedDeployment/README.md

 ## Overview

-The script generator takes deployment scripts from both the Server & Workload Security console and Vision One console, extracts the necessary configuration parameters, and generates a combined installation script that can deploy both agents efficiently.
+The script generator takes deployment scripts from both the Server & Workload Security console and Vision One console and combines them into a single installation script that deploys both agents in sequence.
+The original scripts are preserved exactly as they are, ensuring compatibility and reliability.

+Note: All .sh files except InstallScriptGenerator.sh are git-ignored to prevent committing sensitive deployment scripts or generated files.

 ## Prerequisites